 However, Stockholm failed to resolve the difficult conceptual relationship between the environment and development.
 Although many countries took steps to live up to their pledges, the overall follow-up was weak.
 In 1982, UNEP held a ten-year follow-up meeting which concluded that, in spite of the widespread support for the Stockholm principles, there was little in the way of long-term, integrated environmental thinking and management planning.
-That meeting did, however, set in motion a process that created the World Commission on Environment and Development, chaired by Gro Harlem Brundtland.
-The Brundtland Commission duly provided the first coherent justification for treating the environment and development as two intimately interlinked problems.
+That meeting did, however, set in motion a process that created the World Commission on Environment and Development, chaired by former Prime Minister of Norway, Ms. Gro Harlem Brundtland.
+The Brundtland Commission subsequently provided the first coherent justification for treating the environment and development as two intimately interlinked issues in the report named Our Common Future, presented to the UN General Assembly in October 1987.
 Having received the commission's report, in 1989 the UN agreed to convene a global conference to implement sustainable development, which was held at Rio in 1992.
 (Seyfang, & Jordan, 2002)